Skip to main content

 download_tarball_archiveEXECowner, ref, repoGets a redirect URL to download a tar archive for a repository.
 If you omit :ref, the repository’s default branch (usually

-master) will be used.
+main) will be used.
 Please make sure your HTTP framework is configured to follow redirects or you will need to use

 the Location header to make a second GET request.